 A physical therapist can help improve skills such as rolling, sitting, all-fours, crawling, kneeling, standing, squatting, walking, jumping, climbing, throwing and catching a ball, hitting a target, etc.

 We serve infants, children, adolescents, and in many occasions, young adults.

 The goal of physical therapy is to promote mobility and independence.

-Pediatric occupational therapy helps children achieve independence in all areas of their lives as appropriate for their age.
-It addresses self-care activities such as dressing, hygiene, and feeding; fine motor skills such as grasping and releasing small and large objects, stacking, drawing, handwriting, and typing.
-The occupational therapist also helps with hand-eye coordination such as throwing and catching a ball and hitting a target, and sensory activities to improve attention, decrease intolerance of textures, improve behavior and social skills.
+Pediatric occupational therapy helps children with motor, sensory and behavior issues achieve independence in all areas of their lives as appropriate for their age.
+Occupational therapy addresses self-care activities such as dressing, hygiene, and feeding; fine motor skills such as grasping and releasing small and large objects, stacking, drawing, handwriting, and typing.
+The occupational therapist also helps with play, hand-eye coordination such as throwing and catching a ball and hitting a target, and sensory activities to improve attention, decrease intolerance of textures, improve behavior and social skills.

 Speech therapy focuses on communication, cognition, and swallowing.
 Communication encompasses speech and language, which includes the ability to understand others and express one self.
 Communication can be elaborated both verbally and argumentatively.
 The speech therapist addresses articulation (pronunciation of words) and voicing issues (volume, pitch and quality) which are necessary for speech.
 The speech therapist can also teach the child to use an augmentative device if unable to verbally communicate.
 The language aspect of speech therapy includes activities to enhance the child’s ability to understand others and what they are reading, which also positively affects their cognitive abilities.